-Relic Recovery Strategy Part 1Tags: journal and outreach
+Relic Recovery Strategy Part 1Tags: journal, outreach, design, and think

 Task: Determine building strategy for Relic Recovery

 Any well-versed team understands that, depending on the competition for the year, a robot will either be modified to compete or be built from the ground up.
 In any case, however, a robot often starts at its chassis, and teams have multiple companies that provide solutions to the common robot chassis’ needs and specifications.
 To name a few: AndyMark® has its standard kits that include all the parts and electronics needed to build a very basic frame that includes a few mounting points for the rest of the robot’s components, Tetrix has its standard kit that provides all the parts for an entire robot if used properly (however, we’ve discovered drawbacks to be mentioned later), and even REV has thrown its hat in the ring with new motor and battery types to add to the highly adjustable REV rail chassis kits.
 For rookie teams there is no lack of options for starting your robot chassis.
 However, as a team gains experience they find the flaws that come with each kit and move towards creating robots that harness equal amounts of parts from all companies.
 Here’s what we’ve learned about each company:

 AndyMark: overall, AndyMark is a great supplier for all the standard parts you’ll need, however we wouldn’t recommend buying their overall chassis kits because they can be on the pricier side and come with few replacement parts and too many unnecessary parts.
 Most of our gears, wheels, pulleys, motors, and batteries come from AndyMark in batches of parts that we keep on hand to prototype with or replace failing parts.
 This keeps us from paying for parts we don’t need and having what we do need on hand.
 The overall quality of their parts is high, but they do decay quicker with use, especially when running the robot at multiple competitions without proper repair time.